leostera/schrodinger/README.md

 # Schrodinger [![Travis-CI](https://api.travis-ci.org/ostera/schrodinger.svg)](https://travis-ci.org/ostera/schrodinger)
-🔬 An Erlang library for carefully refactoring critical code paths.
+> 🐈 An Erlang library for carefully refactoring critical code paths.

 Schrodinger helps you refactor a critical code path by setting up experiments.

+Experiments are a straightforward, clear tool to tackle any big refactor without the risk of blowing everything up.

-These experiments consist on a `control` (your current code path) and a number of `candidates` (paths of code to test).
+These experiments consist on a `control` (your current code path), a number of `candidates` (paths of code to test), and an optional `clean up` function for your `candidates`.

 For each of your experiments, the `control` will execute and return immediately, with minimal overhead &mdash; preserving the original flow of your application.